The Orgasm Gap: Why It Exists & How to Close It

 3. Misinformation & Myths About Female Pleasure

 The media often shows women orgasming quickly from penetration - creating unrealistic expectations.
-This misrepresentation overlooks the need for foreplay for women, variety in touch, and emotional comfort.
+This misrepresentation overlooks:

 4. Communication Barriers